 First Reconciliation is the sacrament of God's love and mercy.
-It used to be called Penance or Confession.
+It is also called Penance or Confession.
 It is a holy encounter with Jesus through the presence of the priest who represents the Lord and the faith community.
 By admitting that we do wrong and being willing to make things right, we build up our relationship with Jesus.
 Our Bishop has asked that this sacrament be celebrated before First Communion.

 The Sacrament of Reconciliation is offered at 3:00pm every Saturday at our main worship site, 800 Marquette Avenue.
-If you are unable to make it to church you can make an appointment with a priest by contacting the Parish Office at 414-762-6810.
+If you are unable to make it to church at that time, you can make an appointment with a priest by contacting the Parish Office at 414-762-6810.

-Communual celebrations of the Sacrament of Reconciliation which provides for individual confession and reconciliation is scheduled in Advent and Lent.
+Communal celebrations of the Sacrament of Reconciliation, which provide opportunities for individual confession, are scheduled in Advent and Lent.

 The celebration of Confirmation focuses on a young person's faith and commitment to Christ and his/her desire to enter adulthood in the parish community.
 Sacramental preparation for young people who are 16 years of age or older includes classes, service to the community, a weekend retreat, and a day of reflection experience.

 Adults who have never been confirmed are invited into this process of preparation which is intended to deepen the baptismal commitment to discipleship through formation, prayer and increased involvement in the community.
-New groups begin twice a year.
-Readiness for the sacrament is determined by the individual themselves as they examine thier life of faith and their response to that gift.
+Readiness for the sacrament is determined by the individual themselves as they examine their life of faith and their response to that gift.